Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

         * Some users have special permissions to change the retention or delete the object
     * Retention Period: protect the object for a fixed period, it can be extended
     * Legal Hold:
-        * protect the object indefinitely, independent from retention period
+        * Protect the object indefinitely, independent from retention period
-        * can be freely placed and removed using the s3:PutObjectLegalHold IAM permission
+        * Can be freely placed and removed using the `s3:PutObjectLegalHold` IAM permission

 === "Glacier Vault Lock"